ROCm/Tensile/docs/src/reference/experimental-kernel-selection.rst

 Here are the two implemented experimental libraries:

-- **Grid experimental kernel selection:** Divides the GEMM space into a grid and assigns the kernels with the highest computational granularity.
+- **Grid experimental kernel selection**: Divides the GEMM space into a grid and assigns the kernels with the highest computational granularity.
     Supported on:
     - MI200
     - FP16
     - NN and NT transposition types
-- **Decision trees experimental kernel selection:** Selects high-performance kernels using a pretrained decision tree.
+- **Decision trees experimental kernel selection**: Selects high-performance kernels using a pretrained decision tree.
     Supported on:
     - MI200
     - FP16